The structural method for Ordinary Differential Equations: General design of the structural method

-The $K$ Physical Equations at time $t_{n+r}$, $r\bint{1,R}$, provide $R\times K$ relations, Therefore $R$ additional equations have to be produced, taking into account the underlying structure of the grid that represents the time line discretization, in other words, the numerical schemes.
+By evaluating the $K$ physical equations at each of the $R$ time points $t_{n+r}$, $r\bint{1,R}$, we obtain $R\times K$ relations.
+To uniquely determine all variables, we need $R$ additional equations, which are drawn from the structure of the uniform time grid used in the discretisation.